 Beyond exploring the Cliff Dwellings the munchkin and I also took a hike out to see some petroglyphs.
 I was a big fan of the trail to get us there, as we remained shaded the entire way and it brought us through some beautiful and diverse areas.

 When I’d seen photos of petroglyphs previous to this trip I always wondered why they drew the bodies so strangely.
 I have now learned that they were drawing people in climbing position because they did so much climbing back up to the mesa tops.
 Of course!
 The petroglyphs along this trail were almost completely unprotected.
 There is a sign asking you not to touch them and that’s all.
 You can walk right up to them and really have a good look.

-Beyond the couple of days in the park our only experience with the town consisted of stopping into a chocolate/gelato shop in Cortez.
-They are modern day geniuses in there!
+Beyond our couple of days in the park, our only experience with the town consisted of stopping into a chocolate/gelato shop in Cortez.
+They are modern-day geniuses in there!
 I was able to buy a gelato sampler that came with 4 scoops in a little banana boat.
 I love that concept since I’m someone who doesn’t need a huge quantity but I want to have all the flavors.
 Good compromise with sanity there.